Donate

 Extinct in the Wild is a category on the IUCN Red List of Threatened Species, with a current confirmed total of 84 species desperately in need of our help, and with many more heading in this direction.

-Extinct in the Wild species are therefore the most threatened species on the planet.
+Extinct in the wild species are therefore the most threatened species on the planet.
 Their survival depends entirely on specialist human care provided largely by conservation zoos, aquariums, and botanic gardens.

-Conservation Zoos like London and Whipsnade make a real difference to Extinct in the Wild species.
-In our two conservation Zoos, we care for Extinct in the Wild species ranging from island snails and freshwater fish to forest birds and subtropical mammals.
+In our two conservation Zoos, we care for extinct in the wild species ranging from island snails and freshwater fish to forest birds and subtropical mammals.
 Most of these animal species are only found under human care in tiny populations.

 Three Scimitar horned oryx